Scheme (programming language): Input/output

 Similar procedures are provided for input.
 R5RS Scheme provides the predicates input-port? and output-port?.
 For character input and output, write-char, read-char, peek-char and char-ready? are provided.
 For writing and reading Scheme expressions, Scheme provides read and write.
 On a read operation, the result returned is the end-of-file object if the input port has reached the end of the file, and this can be tested using the predicate eof-object?.

-In addition to the standard, SRFI 28 defines a basic formatting procedure resembling Common Lisp's format function, after which it is named.
+With the standard, SRFI 28 also defines a basic formatting procedure resembling Common Lisp's format function, after which it is named.